revdotcom/reverb-self-hosted/onprem-api/README.md

 The `Gateway` and `Workers` by default have a Redis-backed database implementation built in. **Note this database's items expire after 24 hours.**

+## Database

+On Prem also introduces the concept of the `job` data model.
+To have these models persist for 24 hours, a NoSQL-styled document database is required.
+Examples of cloud solutions similar to the database provided include `DynamoDb` and `MongoDb` The required operations and functionalities for the document database are the basic CRUD operations:

+- Create Object
+- Update Object
+- Get Object(s)
+- Delete Objects
+- Indexing Objects
+- Primary Key

+The `Gateway` and `Workers` have a Redis-backed database implementation built in. **Note this database's items expire after 24 hours.**

 ## Message Queue

 Communication between the two services is done via a messaging queue.
 The queue and messages supports the following: